smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 The available options are:
 - `"debug"`: Useful for forensic debugging of issues.
-- `"info"`: High level informational messages.
+- `"info"`: High-level informational messages.
-- `"warn"`: Something unexpected happened that might need non-urgent action.
-Node operators should check these once in a while to see whether anything stands out (e.g. deprecation warnings).
+- `"warn"`: A mild error occurred that might require non-urgent action.
+Check these warnings semi-regularly to see if any of them require attention.
+These warnings usually happen due to factors outside of the control of the node operator.
+Examples: Unexpected responses from a remote API or misleading networking errors.
-- `"error"`: Something bad happened.
-Node operators might need to take urgent action based on this error.
+- `"error"`: An unexpected error occurred during the regular operation of a well-maintained node.
+Node operators might need to take action to remedy this error.
+Check these regularly to see if any of them require attention.
+Examples: Use of deprecated configuration options or incorrectly configured settings that cause a job to fail.
-- `"panic"`: Something very bad happened.
-Node operators should take immediate action to fix this.
+- `"crit"`: A critical error occurred.
+The node might be unable to function.
+Node operators should take immediate action to fix these errors.
+Examples: The node could not boot because a network socket could not be opened or the database became inaccessible.
+- `"panic"`: An exceptional error occurred that could not be handled.
+If the node is unresponsive, node operators should try to restart their nodes and notify the Chainlink team of a potential bug.
-- `"fatal"`: An unrecoverable problem was encountered and the node had to exit.
+- `"fatal"`: The node encountered an unrecoverable problem and had to exit.

 ### LOG_SQL